 Data Entry Automation in CRM Testing:

-In a dynamic testing environment for a Customer Relationship Management (CRM) website, I implemented Selenium automation to streamline the process of data entry into templates.
+In a dynamic testing environment for a Customer Relationship Management (CRM) website, CRM Automation: Selenium enables repeatable data entry and workflow validation, reducing manual effort while maintaining consistency across test executions of data entry into templates.
 This significantly enhanced efficiency by allowing the execution of diverse test cases without manual intervention, ensuring thorough and repetitive testing.

 Cross-Browser Testing for Web Compatibility: